Gaurav-Khadse/Store_data_dashboard/README.md

 - Tailor offers based on seasonal and discount-driven trends

 Final Insight
-“To maximize revenue, focus on expanding Clothing and Accessories categories, cater strongly to the Adult age segment, optimize stock for Medium/Large sizes, and leverage subscription-based marketing.
-Female customers and seasonal peaks—especially Fall and Summer—present high-value opportunities for targeted campaigns.”
+“To maximize revenue, focus on expanding Clothing and Accessories categories, cater strongly to the Adult age segment, optimize stock for Medium/Large sizes, and leverage subscription based marketing.
+Female customers and seasonal peaks especially Fall and Summer present high-value opportunities for targeted campaigns.”